tucommenceapousser/php-remote-storage/SERVER.md

 configure the storage server on its own domain, as that is required for making WebFinger work without hackery.

-If you use `storage.local`, you can configure it in `/etc/hosts`:
+If you use `storage.local`, you can configure it in `/etc/hosts` on your own machine, not on the VM/server where you try to install php-remote-storage.
+If you use a name that resolves through DNS, you do not need to do this:

     1.2.3.4     storage.local

-If you choose your own domain name, replace all occurrences below with that domain name and do not forget to edit the web server configuration file accordingly!
+**NOTE**: if you choose your own domain name, replace all occurrences below with that domain name and do not forget to edit the web server configuration file accordingly!

 Of course, dealing with TLS, one MUST verify the TLS configuration.
 Typically, I use both these services: